Listen for a history of income tax and how it can impact your wallet!

 Wars have been fought with silver bullets but Civil War history offers little consolation.

 Modern income tax was introduced in 1913 as a tax for the very top earners – irrelevant to most Americans.
-But in 1942, the script was flipped and the entire nation was mobilized for war, and money was in desperate.
-And still to this day, the majority of American’s are paying for wars through their income taxes.
+But in 1942, the script was flipped, the entire nation was mobilized for war, and money was in desperate.
+Still to this day, the majority of American’s are paying for wars through their income taxes.

 Today’s episode is focused on the history of American income tax, and how to factor it into your future financial plans.

 The Income Tax Show Highlights:

 – The reality of Grandma’s income tax versus yours now ([1:50])

 – How politicians are screwing you over ([2:40])

 – Read my lips: No More Spinach ([3:30])

 – What the rich really give back to society ([5:45])

 – How the internal revenue service could be stealing your children’s’ money ([7:00])